binaryage/totalspaces-web/installing-mojave.md

 ---
 layout: ts2-doc
-title: Installing TotalSpaces2 v2.5.4 and above
+title: Installing TotalSpaces2 v2.7.2 and above
 subtitle: How to install TotalSpaces2
 ---

-These instructions apply to [TotalSpaces2 v.2.5.4 and above](/changes-beta) on macOS 10.11 and above.
-If you are installing on macOS 10.14 Mojave [see here](/installing-mojave).
+These instructions apply to [TotalSpaces2 v.2.7.2 and above](/changes-beta) on macOS 10.14 and above.
+If you are upgrading from High Sierra to Mojave, note that __TotalSpaces2 can no longer work with SIP turned on due to changes made by Apple__.

+These instructions are for macOS 10.14 Mojave - [see here if you are running High Sierra or earlier.](/sipsettings)

-TotalSpaces2 requires temporary changes to your security settings to be installed.
-[Read more about it here.](/sip-details)
+TotalSpaces2 requires changes to your security settings to be installed.
+[Carefully read more about it here.](/sip-details)

 <ul class="steps-list">
 <li><a href="#step1">Step 1 &mdash; Turn off System Integrity Protection</a></li>
 <li><a href="#step2">Step 2 &mdash; Install and run TotalSpaces2</a></li>
-<li><a href="#step3">Step 3 &mdash; Turn System Integrity Protection back on</a></li>
 </ul>

 <a id="step1"></a>